 - When severe, acne can often result in scarring.
 Even less severe cases can lead to scarring, if not properly treated.

 - Treating acne may help boost a person’s self-esteem.

 All cases of acne are not the same and they will not respond to the same types of treatments.
-To diagnose acne, Dr. Karina Bibicheff will first examine your skin during your Free Consultation to make sure you have acne.
+To diagnose acne, Dr. Karina Bibicheff will first examine your skin during your Consultation to make sure you have acne.
 Vita MedSpa offers the latest technology available for the treatment of acne:

 - Photodynamic Therapy (Levulan)